byq77/husarion-docs-dev/core2/tutorials/ros-tutorials/3-simple-kinematics-for-mobile-robot.md

 # Simple kinematics for mobile robot #

-## Forward kinematics task ##
+## A little bit of theory ##

+### Introduction ###

 The purpose of forward kinematics in mobile robotics is to determine robot position and orientation based on wheels rotation measurements.
 To achive that we'll create robot kinematic model.
 ROSbot is four wheeled mobile robot with separate drive for each wheel, but in order to simplify kinematic calculation we will treat it as two wheeled.
 Two virtual wheels (marked as W<sub>L</sub> and W<sub>R</sub> on the schematic) will have axis going through robot geometric center.
-This way wee can use simple kinematic model of differential wheeled robot.
+This way wee can use simpler kinematic model of differential wheeled robot.
 The name "differential" comes from the fact that robot can change its direction by varying the relative rate of rotation of its wheels and does not require additional steering motion.
 Robot schematic is presented below:

 <div><center><img src="https://raw.githubusercontent.com/husarion/static_docs/master/src/assets/img/ros/robot_scheme.png" width="50%" height="50%"/></center></div>